 Of course, at the end, I was left with more questions.
 I'm all for local economies, but the issues surrounding the goods we purchase and where they're manufactured seem more complex than that.
 If you watch the series, you'll understand what I mean.

-Yet, how do we untangle our global economy from foreign labor without creating additional problems for the people who make our stuff – like hunger?
+Yet, how do we untangle our global economy from foreign labor without creating additional problems for the people who make our stuff?
+Hunger comes to mind.
 Is it possible to have an economic system that supports both globalization and local economies without taking advantage of people?
 I would hope so.

 Also, take note of all those thirsty fossil-fuel machines and ships.
 Eventually, some, or maybe all, could run on renewable energy.
 But that's not happening now, at least not yet.
 But I must emphasize that I haven't looked up the statistics on that.